DukeNukemCentral/DNZH-PC-Port-Community/README.md

 # DNZH_InfinityHour-PC
-A wip pc port of Duke Nukem Zero Hour using decomp code.
+A Working In Progress pc port of Duke Nukem Zero Hour using decomp code.